 By: Shayne Benowitz

-The Overtown Rhythm & Arts Festival is an annual event, now in its third year, anchored by the Ward Rooming House Visitor’s Center and the surrounding blocks on NW 3rd Ave. between NW 9th and 11th St. It’s an all day free festival in late June showcasing music, art, food and an interactive children’s village.
+The Overtown Music & Arts Festival is an annual event anchored by the Ward Rooming House and its surrounding blocks on NW 3rd Avenue between NW 9th and 11th Streets.
+It’s a free all day festival held in July showcasing music, art, food and an interactive children’s village.
 The festival is a celebration of the community’s rich musical history.

 Overtown Folklife Village